vanthangptit/nextjs/README.md

 #Blog Application
 Build a blog website using nextjs 14, tailwindcss

+## Environment
+* NodeJS: v20.9.0

 ## Introduce the folder structure

 ### 1. App folder
-* The app folder provides a clear and structured foundation for the core application code, fostering better development practices, promoting code reusability, and facilitating a more maintainable and scalable Next.js project.
+* The app folder provides a clear and structured foundation for the core application code, fostering better development practices, promoting code re-usability, and facilitating a more maintainable and scalable Next.js project.
      * Shared layout
      * Nested routing
      * Loading states